Scorpion-Security-Labs/OpenHashAPI/docs/SECURITY.md

   material is rotated for all affected devices.
 Restore the back-end database to prior versions to ensure no persistent accounts were created.
 Assume hashes have been compromised and reset the authentication pepper.

+### User Lists Permissions and Default File View/Edit Visibility
+- The ability to allow or deny user lists to be uploaded, edited, or viewed is done with the `allow-user-lists` setting in `config.json` set on the server.
+- The ability to restrict users to view lists is done with the `canViewUserLists` user permission which is tied to the `can_view_private` permission in the `Users` database table.
+- The ability to restrict users to edit lists is done with the `canEditUserLists` user permission which is tied to the `can_edit_private` permission in the `Users` database table.
+- By default, all users with these permissions will be able to see and edit the same files.
+This means that by default, a user with these permission will be able to see and edit **all** files respectively.
+There is no notion of per-list restricted access within the application at this time.